 Field Mapping: - There are a list of Predefined field.
 User are required to map the rates field to the predefined field at the combo box provided.

+Custom Formula –User are able to add formula to map the rates if there is special condition.
+The formula screen will pop up when user click on the custom formula column.

 Product compilation